knthompson26/healthdis/README.md

 Analyses for this project were conducted in R (Version 4.0.3) on the Rossmann cluster hosted by Purdue Univeristy.
 Below lists all scripts with a brief explanation.

+The `/all/` directory contains the raw code files used to create the tables and figures in the manuscript.
+All files here are example template files that only include one confounder for clarity.

 ***

 **Main analyses: Health Disparity Framework**